 Like any other country, Japan has rules and procedures restricting the entry of foreign food and drink products into its territory.
 Legitimate safety requirements, regulatory protectionism, custom duties - all stand as serious market entry barriers potential importers need to overcome.

-The strict enforcement of Japan’s food import regulations, despite existing international trade treaties, shouldn’t come as a surprise.
-In accordance with the Food Sanitation Law of 1947, the Ministry of Health, Labour and Welfare (MHLW) has a duty to ensure the safety and quality of what consumers eat and drink and Japan’s safety standards set the bar high.
-Under the ministry’s supervision, local authorities monitor imported food to verify that safety measures up to Japan’s standards are taken not only at the time of domestic distribution, but also in the exporting country and during the importation process.
+Despite existing international trade treaties, the strict enforcement of Japan’s food import regulations shouldn’t come as a surprise.
+Under the Food Sanitation Law of 1947, the Ministry of Health, Labour and Welfare (MHLW) has a duty to ensure consumers' safety and quality.
+Japan’s safety standards set the bar high.
+Under the ministry’s supervision, local authorities monitor imported food to verify that safety measures up to Japan’s standards are taken at the time of domestic distribution and in the exporting country, and during the importation process.

 What is the Japanese legislative framework regulating food importations?

-So before even taking a closer look at the importation procedure technicalities, foreign operators need to identify the key barriers to entry that derive from Japan’s food import regulations and do due diligence before importing their products.
+So before even taking a closer look at the importation procedure technicalities, foreign operators need to identify the key barriers to entry derived from Japan’s food import regulations.
+They must do due diligence before importing their products.

 Japanese legislative framework regulating food imports is based on the following laws: the Food Safety Basic Law, the Food Sanitation Law, the Health Promotion Law, the Japan Agricultural Standards Law, the Plant Protection Law, Domestic Animal Infectious Diseases Control Law, the Food Labeling Law, and finally, the Foreign Exchange and Foreign Trade Law.

-Because applicable regulations differ by product classification, importers should ensure they identify their products correctly according to Japan’s food and drink product classification, in particular whenever fresh or raw.
-It is also essential that they understand how critical product quality is to the Japanese food and beverage industry and in consumers’ mind.
+Because applicable regulations differ by product classification, importers should ensure they identify their products correctly according to Japan’s food and drink product classification, particularly whenever fresh or raw.
+It is also essential that they understand how critical product quality is to the Japanese food and beverage industry and consumers’ minds.

 Do Japan’s food import regulations impose an import license?

-The sole exception is the import of liquor or products classified as alcohol beverages for retail or wholesale, for example cider or wine.
-In that case, potential importers must in principle obtain a liquor import license prior to the entry of their product into Japan’s market.
-The alcohol import license is rather difficult to obtain due to very strict requirements set by the Alcohol Tax Lax.
+The sole exception is import liquor or products classified as alcoholic beverages for retail or wholesale, for example, cider or wine.
+In that case, potential importers must, in principle, obtain a liquor import license before the entry of their product into Japan’s market.
+The alcohol import license is rather difficult to obtain due to stringent requirements set by the Alcohol Tax Lax.
 On top of heavy paperwork, importers are under the obligation to have a subsidiary company in Japan.

-If your company is just starting out with alcohol beverage imports or wants to increase market share on the retail market for alcoholic beverages in Japan, do not hesitate to request GourmetPro’s consulting services.
+If your company is just starting out with alcohol beverage imports or wants to increase market share on the retail market for alcoholic beverages in Japan, reach out for GourmetPro’s consulting services.

 What are the key steps to import food to Japan?

-Despite Japanese authorities' tremendous efforts on improving processes transparency, Japan’s import regime is still hard to grasp today.
+Despite the Japanese authorities' tremendous efforts on improving process transparency, Japan’s import regime is still hard to grasp today.
 To smooth out import processes, they’ve set up a prior consultation system in place.

 Prior consultation with the relevant quarantine station

-While inquiring Japanese authorities prior to importation isn’t mandatory, we strongly encourage potential importers to go through the prior consultation with the quarantine station of the intended port of entry before starting the importation process.
+Inquiring Japanese authorities before importation isn’t mandatory.
+But we strongly encourage potential importers to go through the prior consultation with the quarantine station of the intended port of entry before starting the importation process.

 The MHLW provides the list of all the Japanese quarantine stations and their contact information here.
 On top of ensuring a transparent process, the prior consultation can facilitate and speed up the product importation procedure.
-It is an essential step for products new to the Japanese market, on which the Japanese inspectors will spend a great deal of time, asking for detailed ingredient lists, precise explanations about the manufacturing processes, flow charts and various certifications.
-Without the help of local experts, new foreign products often fail to meet Japan’s high quality standards.
+It is an essential step for products new to the Japanese market.
+The Japanese inspectors will spend a great deal of time asking detailed ingredient lists, precise explanations about the manufacturing processes, flow charts, and various certifications.
+New foreign products often fail to meet Japan’s high-quality standards without the help of local experts.

-GourmetPro’s consultants can help smooth out the communication with Japanese inspectors ahead of time, especially when product sampling and testing are required prior to import.
+GourmetPro’s consultants smooth out the communication with Japanese inspectors ahead of time, especially when product sampling and testing are required before import.
 Well-versed in Japan’s import regulations, our experts will help you navigate this process, letting you focus on the work that matters.

-After the prior consultation, importers know precisely what are the required documents they need to submit prior to the shipment and upon the arrival of their cargo.
+After the prior consultation, importers know precisely the required documents they need to submit before the shipment and upon the arrival of their cargo.

 Step one: import notification of food products to Japan

-Based on the Food Sanitation Law, any person intending to import food to Japan must submit an import notification to the quarantine station at the intended port of entry prior to entering Japanese market.
+Based on the Food Sanitation Law, any person intending to import food to Japan must submit an import notification to the quarantine station at the intended port of entry before entering the Japanese market.

 Import notification form

-This form, available for printing here, provides various information on the imported product, from the manufacturer’s details to ingredients, additives and other relevant remarks.
+This form, available for printing here, provides various information on the imported product, from the manufacturer’s details to ingredients, additives, and other relevant remarks.
 Importers can fill it out in either English or Japanese.
-They can submit a hardcopy by post or in person at the quarantine station.
-While the MHLW has set up an online system, the Food Automated Import Notification and Inspection Network System ( FAINS), doing so requires a prior registration with the ministry.
+They can submit a hard copy by post or in person at the quarantine station.
+The MHLW has set up an online system, the Food Automated Import Notification and Inspection Network System ( FAINS).
+However, the platform requires prior registration with the ministry.

-The import notification form can be submitted a maximum of 7-days before the products arrive into the port of entry and more importantly, before the products clear customs.
-Importers can find more details on the procedure in place to import food to Japan with the MHLW’s English guidance.
+The import notification form can be submitted a maximum of 7-days before the products arrive at the port of entry and, more importantly, before the products clear customs.
+Importers can find more details on the procedure to import food to Japan with the MHLW’s English guidance.

 Which supporting documents are required to import food to Japan?

-Additionally, depending on the product classification, other supporting documents regarding the product’s materials, ingredients and manufacturing processes may be required.
-In particular, the authorities often ask for extensive details for processed or packaged food products imported to Japan for the first time.
+Additionally, other supporting documents regarding the product’s materials, ingredients, and manufacturing processes may be required depending on the product classification.
+The authorities often ask for extensive details for processed or packaged food products imported to Japan for the first time.